Can I keep my car?

 Will I be garnished?

-Filing for Chapter 7 Bankruptcy does not mean you will be garnished– it makes it illegal for your credit cards and medical bills to garnish you.
+Filing for Chapter 7 Bankruptcy does not mean you will be garnished.
+It makes it illegal for your credit cards and medical bills to garnish you after your case is filed.

 Can I Keep My Pension and Social Security?

-Your 401(k), IRA or retirement, social security is protected under bankruptcy regardless of how much you have saved in your retirement.
+Your 401(k) pension, IRAs opened for retirement, social security are all protected under bankruptcy regardless of how much you have saved in your retirement.

 Can I Keep Bank Accounts and Other Property?

-Most people keep everything.
+Most people do not lose any assets when they file for Chapter 7 bankruptcy.
 New York and New Jersey law allows you to keep your furniture, clothes, and car up to certain limits of value.
 The law also gives you the right to protect other assets: bank accounts, cars– again up to certain limits.